-FY22 was the best year to date for NAIM, as we doubled our assets under management to INR 2,918 crores.
-NAIM closed FY22 with cumulative investor commitments of INR 3,187 crores across all its funds and brought on board 414 new investors during the year, comprising corporates, family offices and HNIs.

-A total of INR 6,392 crores was deployed across sectors during the year, while the cumulative distributions made to investors stood at INR 851 crores, as of the end of the year.
+FY22 was the best year to date for NAIM as we doubled our assets under management to INR 2,918 crore.
+NAIM closed FY22 with cumulative investor commitments of INR 3,187 crore across all its funds and brought on board 414 new investors during the year, comprising corporates, family offices and HNIs.
+A total of INR 6,392 crore was deployed across sectors during the year, while the cumulative distributions made to investors stood at INR 851 crore, as of the end of the year.

 Fundraising and deployment were mildly impacted during Q1FY22 due to the Covid wave.
 Despite the lockdown situation and containment zones in multiple parts of the country, all our active funds maintained excellent portfolio quality and delivered consistent cashflow pay-outs to investors throughout the year with no instances of any shortfall or delay.
-As the COVID cases started to subside and investor confidence got revived, fundraising picked up and the green-shoe option was exercised for both Northern Arc Income Builder Fund Series-II (INR 200 crores + INR 150 crores) and Northern Arc India Impact Fund (INR 350cr + INR 350 crores).
+As the COVID cases started to subside and investor confidence got revived, fundraising picked up and the green-shoe option was exercised for both Northern Arc Income Builder Fund Series-II (INR 200cr + INR 150cr) and Northern Arc India Impact Fund (INR 350cr + INR 350 cr).
 The Northern Arc Impact Fund was our first fund offering with a Mauritius feeder access for offshore investors, and we clocked USD 26mn in FY22 and expect another USD 8.5mn in Q1FY23.

 Northern Arc Money Market Alpha Fund has become our flagship fund as it continued to be a competent alternative for investors to park their short-term funds (3-6 months) with a target return of ~9%.
-The fund achieved a peak AUM of INR 1,225 crores in March 2022.
-The fund has received investments of INR 1,700 crores from 367 investors and has successfully redeemed investor capital of around INR 1,096 crores during the year under review.
+The fund achieved a peak AUM of INR 1,225 crore in March 2022.
+The fund has received investments of INR 1,700 crore from 367 investors and has successfully redeemed investor capital of around INR 1,096 crore during the year under review.

-During the year, NAIM launched its first PMS platform to broad base the product offerings for its investors.
-Northern Arc Income Builder - Series A was launched as the first Discretionary PMS portfolio of Listed Principal Protected MLDs with a target size of INR 250 crores.
-This provides investors with not only a curated set of investments with the benefit of significant diversification, easy exit options and superior risk-adjusted returns but also allows them to leverage Northern Arc's specialized asset management, deep insight on portfolio companies and high-touch monitoring.
+NAIM launched a new platform - Portfolio Management Services in FY22 to broad base the product offerings for its investors.
+Northern Arc Income Builder - Series A has launched as the first Discretionary PMS portfolio of Listed Principal Protected MLDs with a target size of INR 250 crore.
+This provides an investor with not only a curated set of investments with the benefit of significant diversification, easy exit options and superior risk-adjusted returns but also allows investors to leverage Northern Arc's specialized asset management, deep insight on portfolio companies and high-touch monitoring.

 NAIM's digitisation journey picked up steam in FY22 with vendor solutions piloted and successful parallel implementation underway.
 While net asset value computation via the system is live, calculation of net asset values, investor portal access on NAV, statement of accounts, fund factsheet information etc. is in parallel run mode with rollout starting April 2022.
 Digital and single-step investor onboarding for both AIF and PMS products has gone live reducing operational friction for new investors.